-Certain new standards, interpretations and amendments to existing standards have been issued by the IASB or International Financial Reporting Interpretations Committee ("IFRIC") that are mandatory for accounting periods beginning after January 1, 2018, or later periods.
+Certain new standards, interpretations and amendments to existing standards have been issued by the IASB or International Financial Reporting Interpretations Committee ("IFRIC") that are mandatory for accounting periods beginning after January 1, 2019, or later periods.
 New standards and updates, which are not applicable or are not consequential to the Company, have been excluded from the list below.

 IFRS 16, Leases, specifies how an entity will recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17 Leases.
 IFRS 16 is effective for years beginning after January 1, 2019.
-The Company does not anticipate the adoption of this standard to have a significant impact on the Company's financial statements.
+There was no impact on the Company's financial statements pursuant to adopting this standard.